JoaoGFarias/JoaoGFarias.github.io/_posts/2020-04-22-intro_to_percy.markdown

 {% include figure image_path="/assets/images/percy_intro/1-super_rentals.png" alt="Super Rentals" %}

 On the Home page you can find a button that take us to the About page:

 {% include figure image_path="/assets/images/percy_intro/2-home.png" alt="Home page" %}

-And on the About page we have a button to go back to the home page:
+And on the About page we have a button to go back to the Home page:

 {% include figure image_path="/assets/images/percy_intro/3-about.png" alt="About page" %}